 The following lifestyle modifications can aid in the treatment of the different types of cardiac disease:

 - Eat a healthy diet – The key to preventing heart disease is maintaining a healthy diet.
-The Dietary Approaches to Stop Hypertension (DASH) eating plan is advised as it focuses on heart-healthy meals high in minerals, protein, and fibre yet low in fat, cholesterol, and sodium.
+The Dietary Approaches to Stop Hypertension (DASH) eating plan is advised as it focuses on heart-healthy meals high in minerals, protein, and fiber yet low in fat, cholesterol, and sodium.